taliweiss/tw-intro-to-lab-automation-project-requirements/Project4-Overhead-with-2-pins/README.md

 enter the delay in usec here:  __________

 ## write a 2nd program that does the following:
-- based on the first program, add a calculation (adding one to a variable for example) and store the result in a variable between the two digitalWrite() functions.
+- based on the first program, add any calculation (adding one to an additional variable for example) and store the result in a variable between the two digitalWrite() functions.

 ## Exercise 2
 - measure the delay the originated from the calculation between the two digitalWrite() functions using the logic analyzer.